This is the place to start if you’re absolutely new or nearly new to the Trumpet.

 4. Hold the instrument with your left hand.

 All the right hand does is push valves down.
 Grab the valve cluster comfortably with the left thumb on the near end and the fingers around the far end.
 One of the fingers will fit comfortably into the 3rd valve slide ring.
 This ring can be adjusted on most student Trumpets so make it fit.
-Some folks use their ring finger, I use the middle finger – your preference.
+Most folks use their ring finger, some use the middle finger – your preference.